AgileLearningCenters/alc-wordpress-core/wp-content/plugins/types/readme.txt

 == Screenshots ==

+1. Toolset Dashboard
-1. Post Types list
+2. Post Types list
-2. Custom Taxonomies list
+3. Custom Taxonomies list
-3. Edit Post Type
+4. Edit Post Type
-4. Edit Taxonomy
+5. Edit Taxonomy
-5. Editing post field group
+6. Editing post field group
-6. Editing user field group
+7. Editing user field group
-7. Inserting custom fields to content
+8. Inserting custom fields to content
-8. Custom fields on the post editing page
+9. Custom fields on the post editing page
-9. Bulk editing child content using Field Tables
+10. Bulk editing child content using Field Tables

 == Changelog ==

+= 2.2.16 =
+* Fixed a bug with numeric validation used a different decimal sign than a dot.
+* Fixed a compatibility issue with the The7 theme.
+* Display an admin message if there are other Toolset plugins that are not registered.
+This should not affect local and staging sites.

+= 2.2.15.1 =
+* Fixed a bug that caused WCML to request registration in order to receive updates.

+= 2.2.15 =
+* Fixed a bug that caused Types to request registration in order to receive updates.

+= 2.2.14 =
+* Improved translations
+* Fixed notice in term listing page when image field URL is not valid

+= 2.2.13 =
+* Fixed an issue between the Image field and databases using utf8mb4 character set

+= 2.2.12 =
+* Improved the performance of the Image field.

+= 2.2.11 =
+* Removed notices, to push users to activate Layouts theme integration plugins based on the current theme
+* Added filter to remove/add automatic notices on demand

+= 2.2.10 =
+* Compatibility changes for CRED 1.9
+* Updated Font Awesome to version 4.7.0
+* Fixed broken link in parent relationship table on unpublished posts
+* Fixed a compatibility issue with Soliloquy Slider

 = 2.2.9 =
 * Added the feature to display posts and pages in Toolset dashboard by default.